 Sometimes you won’t see any visual clues at all!
 A graphics card gone bad can simply decide to stop working and not display anything.
 You’ll have to resort to integrated graphics or a cheap “throwaway” graphics card to see if it’s your card or your monitor acting up.
 If it works with either of those, it’s most likely your graphics card at fault.

-While a lot of the above are symptoms of a dying graphics card, it doesn’t always mean it’s on its way out.
+While many of the above are symptoms of a dying graphics card, it doesn’t always mean it’s on its way out.
 There are a few things you can try to fix the graphics card before you cast a final judgement on it and buy a new one.

-If the problems you meet appear only in specific games, maybe they aren’t actually problems.
+If the problems only appear in specific games, they may not actually be problems.

 Graphics card drivers can be fickle.
 If they’re outdated, they can cause issues when playing more modern games.
 If the graphics card is old, newer drivers can do more harm than good for system stability.
 Sometimes you’ll have a very recent graphics card and up-to-date drivers, and your computer will still crash regardless!

-If you haven’t updated your graphics card drivers in a while, update them via NVidia, AMD, or Intel, depending on what make your card is.
+If you haven’t updated your graphics card drivers in a while, update them via NVidia, AMD, or Intel, depending on the manufacturer.
 Alternatively, if you have recently updated the drivers, try rolling back the driver to an earlier date or installing older drivers via your vendor’s driver archive.

 Full Driver Removal